Indigestion

 • Avoid food allergens: Avoiding such foods may improve digestive complaints.
 However, there is little published research documenting such an association.

-• Eat slowly, chew well: Individuals who eat too fast or fail to chew their food adequately may also experience symptoms of indigestion or heartburn.
+• Eat slowly, chew well: those who eat too fast don't chew adequately sometimes have heartburn or indigestion.

 Dietary Enzymes